You REALLY can HOMESCHOOL successfully for less than $1 per day and in less than 2 hours per day!

 I will share with you some of my own challenges and solutions and encourage and equip you to discover your own path, and one that works for your unique situation.

-Since then, Carmel has coached hundreds of homeschooling families, revealing creative solutions for countless families facing both common and unique challenges.
+Since then, Carmel has coached thousands of homeschooling families, revealing creative solutions for countless families facing both common and unique challenges.

 Even if you face special needs challenges, live remotely, work full-time, share custody, don’t have a supportive network, have a painfully tight budget, don’t have a college degree, or have absolutely no teaching experience, Carmel has viable, real-world solutions she shares from the trenches, with wisdom, experience, conviction, empathy, and with humor.